 Remembering Mbachan Collins Okwen, DDS, MBA, MSD

-It is with profound sadness that we announce the passing of Mbachan Collins Okwen, DDS, MBA, MSD, beloved endodontist, educator, and leader, who died on January 21, 2026, in Conroe, Texas.
-A cherished former Board member of the AAE (District V Director) and community, Dr. Okwen was known for his visionary contributions to endodontic education in Africa, his deep commitment to patient care, and his unwavering spirit of service that touched countless lives across continents.
-His legacy—as a Board member, mentor, clinician, musician, and humanitarian—will endure in the many hearts he inspired and the systems he helped transform.
+It is with great sadness that we announce the passing of Mbachan Collins Okwen, DDS, MBA, MSD, endodontist, educator, and leader, who died on January 21, 2026, in Conroe, Texas.
+A former Board member of the AAE (District V Director), Dr. Okwen was known for his contributions to endodontic education in Africa, his deep commitment to patient care, and his unwavering spirit of service that touched many lives across continents.

 Dr. Okwen was born on June 29, 1972, in Bamenda, Northwest Region of Cameroon.
-From an early age, he demonstrated a blend of intellectual brilliance, humility, creativity, and deep compassion for others.
+From an early age, he demonstrated a blend of intellect, humility, creativity, and compassion for others.

 He began his primary education at G.S.
 Batibo, laying the academic foundation that would define his life.
 He later attended the prestigious Sacred Heart College Mankon, where he excelled and obtained both his Ordinary and Advanced Level certificates.
 Even in his youth, he stood out—not only for his intelligence, but for his discipline, curiosity, and emerging leadership qualities.